 CVEC's service area is divided into 6 nominating areas.
 Area nominating meetings are held each year in the respective districts where director's terms have expired.
 A member is nominated from that area, then voted upon at the annual meeting -- held in July of each year.
 Directors are elected for a 3 year term.
 The directors elect their own officers and employ a Chief Executive Officer to oversee the day-to-day operations of the cooperative.
 There have been only 6 CEO's since CVEC was organized: Carroll Land, Jack Webb, Alton Rollans, Weldon Gray, Sid Long, and Kelly Lankford, the present CEO.
 CVEC employees are responsible to the CEO, the CEO is responsible to the Board, and the Board is responsible to the total membership.
 As you can see, CVEC truly is: "Member Owned By Those We Serve".

-Since CVEC is owned by the members and is non-profit, any margin of revenue remaining after expenses is allocated yearly to members as capital credits.
-These capital credits are paid to the members as CVEC's financial position permits.
-CVEC has refunded $5,500,000 to it's member-owners in capital credits.
+Since CVEC is owned by the members and is not-for-profit, any margin of revenue remaining after expenses is allocated yearly to members as capital credits.
+These capital credits are paid to the members as CVEC's financial conditions permit.
+CVEC has refunded $8,667,989 to it's member-owners in capital credits.

 CVEC construction, maintenance and service crews construct electric lines and operate and maintain the utility system.
 Automatic meters transmit readings to the cooperative.
 Administrative, monthly billing for electric service, corporate accounting, data processing, engineering, mapping and all other support functions are performed by cooperative personnel at the headquarters building located at 2530 Pulliam Street in San Angelo.